rkgIITBh/data-structures.github.io/HTML/perfectHashing.md

 is a perfect hashing that uses table size that has equal number of slots and keys.
 If the key set is known in advance (static) it is possible to design a minimal perfect hashing.
 Designing a perfect hashing is tedious but possible.

+Creating a perfect hashing scheme is simple.
+It requires two-level approach with universal hashing at each level.
+The first level is almost same as chaining.
+The keys are hashed using a hash function chosen from a family of universal hash functions.
+The keys which happen to hash into same chain are not stored in a linked list but stored in secondary hash table using an associated hash function.
+By  carefully choosing the secondary hash we can guarantee that no collisions occur at the secondary level.
+However, we can provide the no collision guarantee at the secondary level by using O($$n_j^2$$) table slots,  where $$n_j$$ is the number of keys hashing into the same slot in primary hash level.
+However, the use of universal hashing in primary level guarantees that no more than $$n/m$$ element can hash into the same table slot in the primary hash level.

 Perfect hashing for static key sets applies to storing of keywords of a programming language.
 We use two hash functions $$h$$ and $$g$$ for it.
 The formula for computation of the hash value is:
 <p style="text-align:center">